-The following table describes new development and exploratory/extension wells drilled within the Company's assets during the years ended December 31, 2022 and 2021 and the period from August 22, 2020 through December 31, 2020 (Successor), and the period from January 1, 2020 through August 22, 2020 (Predecessor).
+The following table describes new development and exploratory wells drilled within the Company's assets during the year ended December 31, 2021 and the period from August 22, 2020 through December 31, 2020 (Successor), and the period from January 1, 2020 through August 22, 2020 and the year ended December 31, 2019 (Predecessor).
 The information should not be indicative of future performance, nor should it be assumed there is necessarily any correlation among the number of productive wells drilled, quantities of reserves found or economic value.
-As of December 31, 2022 and not included in the following table, were 11 gross (10.7 net) wells in the process of being drilled and 54 gross (46.8 net) wells either waiting on completion or in various stages of completion operations.
-As of December 31, 2022, HighPeak Energy was running a six-rig program.
-The Company expects to average four to five (4-5) drilling rigs and two to three (2-3) frac crews during 2023 under our current development plan.
+As of December 31, 2021 and not included in the following table, were 6 gross (6.0 net) wells in the process of being drilled, including 1 gross (1.0 net) salt-water disposal well, and 22 gross (18.0 net) wells in the process of being completed.
+As of December 31, 2021, HighPeak Energy was running a three-rig program and was in the process of rigging up a fourth rig.
 Our development program may change based on capital availability and other factors.